linode/docs/docs/guides/tools-reference/tools/how-to-use-fzf/index.md

 " [...]
     {{< /file >}}

-1. Use vim-plug to install the `fzf` plugin by executing the following commands in Vim while you have your `.vimrc` open:
+1. Use vim-plug to install the `fzf` plugin by executing the following commands in Vim while you have your `.vimrc` open.

         :source %
         :PlugInstall

 ## How to Use fzf on the Command Line

-There are a few ways of using `fzf`, ranging from default path searches to integration with other command-line tools to autocompletion.
-All of there are covered in the first two sections below.
+There are a few ways of using `fzf`, ranging from default path searches to integration with other command-line tools to auto-completion.
+All of these, along with how to customize your `fzf` command-line experience are covered in the sections below.

-The third section below then shows you how to customize your `fzf` command-line experience.
 There, you can see how to define the default behavior for `fzf` as well as how to control its look and feel.

 ### Interactive Searches

 By default, the `fzf` command by itself starts searching a list of file paths under the current directory.
-Under the covers, this uses the `find` command to pipe a list of files to `fzf`, the equivalent of:
+Under the covers, this uses the `find` command to pipe a list of files to `fzf`, the equivalent of the command below:

     find * -type f | fzf

 You can quickly run the default `fzf` command with the **Ctrl** + **T** keybinding.
 Using this method, `fzf` prints the results right to your cursor's current position on the command line.
-Here's an example that lets you use `fzf` to select a file or directory to open in Vim:
+Here's an example that lets you use `fzf` to select a file or directory to open in Vim.

     vim <CTRL+T>

 But `fzf` shines brightest when you use it with other command-line tools.
 It allows you to interactively search whatever list you pipe to it via the `|` operator.
-So, for instance, you can use the following command to select from a list of services and automatically restart the one you select:
+So, for instance, you can use the following command to select from a list of services and automatically restart the one you select.

     systemctl --no-legend --type=service --state=running | fzf | awk '{print $1}' | xargs sudo systemctl restart

 The initial `systemctl` command lists running services, then pipes the results to `fzf` for you to select from.
 Once you make a selection, the `awk` command selects the service name from the first column, and `xargs` submits the result back to the `systemctl restart` command.

 You can similarly use `fzf` directly as an argument by surrounding the `fzf` command in backtick operators.
-As an example, the next command uses `fzf` with `cat` to find and display a file in the `/etc` directory:
+As an example, the next command uses `fzf` with the `cat` command to find and display a file in the `/etc` directory.

     cat `find /etc/* -type f | fzf`

 ### Autocompletion

-`fzf` comes with a shortcut to use its search function to autocomplete file and directory paths on the command line.
+`fzf` comes with a shortcut to use its search function to autocomplete files and directory paths on the command line.
 After typing an initial directory, use `**` followed by the **Tab** key to use `fzf` to complete the path.
-The following example, for instance, lists files and directories under `/etc` for autocompletion with the `cd` command:
+The following example, for instance, lists files and directories under `/etc` for autocompletion with the `cd` command below:

     cd /etc/**<TAB>